Samuel Graves

-Admiral Samuel Graves (17 April 1713 – 8 March 1787) was a British Royal Navy admiral who is probably best known for his role early in the American Revolutionary War.
+Admiral Samuel Graves (17 April 1713 – 8 March 1787) was a Royal Navy officer who served in the Seven Years' War and American War of Independence.

 Ancestry

-He is thought to have been born in Castledawson, Northern Ireland.
-His grandfather Captain James Graves (1654–1689) was murdered in his bed and robbed of his regiment's wages.
-Samuel Graves was born the youngest son and presumably second youngest child of Captain Graves' son Samuel Graves (1674–1727) and his wife Jane Moore.
+He is thought to have been born in Castledawson, Ireland.
+His grandfather, Captain James Graves (1654–1689), was murdered in his bed and robbed of his regiment's wages.
+Samuel Graves was born the youngest son and presumably the second youngest child of Captain Graves' son Samuel Graves (1674–1727) and his wife Jane Moore.
 He had three older brothers and a sister.

-By joining the Royal Navy, he followed in the footsteps of his uncle Thomas Graves, whose son Thomas Graves is most well-known for having commanded the British fleet at the Battle of the Chesapeake during the American War of Independence.
-Another Thomas Graves, a nephew to Samuel Graves, was knighted following the Battle of Copenhagen in 1801, where he had served as Horatio Nelson's second-in-command.
-A number of Graves' served in the Royal Navy during the 18th and early 19th centuries.
+By joining the Royal Navy, he followed in the footsteps of his uncle Thomas Graves, whose son Thomas Graves is most well known for having commanded the British fleet at the Battle of the Chesapeake during the American War of Independence.
+Another Thomas Graves, a nephew of Samuel Graves, was knighted following the Battle of Copenhagen in 1801, where he had served as Horatio Nelson's second-in-command.
+Many Graves' served in the Royal Navy during the 18th and early 19th centuries.